AdriaanBoshoff/Rust/Products/Terms of Use.md

 3.4 Customer can share private product, but cannot sell it.

-3.5 Customers must pay half of the price established by us so that we begin making the order.
+3.5 Customers must pay prepayment* so that we begin making the order.

+3.6 After receiving the prepayment*, the developer tells the customer the estimated time of the work.

+3.7 The estimated time countdown begins when the developer says.

 ## 4. Payment and Refund
 4.1 Customer must pay all fees and taxes.